Hélène Tétreault

-Hélène Tétreault (born August 22, 1958) is a former Canadian handball player who competed in the 1976 Summer Olympics.
+Hélène Tétreault (August 22, 1958 – August 30, 2025) was a Canadian handball player who competed in the 1976 Summer Olympics.

+Biography

 Born in Granby, Quebec, Tétreault was part of the Canadian handball team, which finished sixth in the Olympic tournament.
 She played three matches and scored five goals.

+Tétreault died in Montreal on August 30, 2025, at the age of 67.